Seiberg-Witten type equations on compact symplectic 6-manifolds: Invariants for compact K a hler threefolds

 \begin{proposition} Let $X$ be a compact K\"{a}hler threefold, and let $\xi$ be the characteristic line bundle of a $Spin^c$-structure on $X$.
 Let $(A,u, (\alpha ,\beta))$ be a solution to the equations \eqref{meq1} and \eqref{meq2}.
 Then, if $\deg \xi =0$, the moduli space is isomorphic to $H^1 (X , \R) / H^{1} (X, \Z)$. \end{proposition}

-\begin{proof} From Proposition \ref{prop:dc} (iii), we get $\alpha \equiv \beta \equiv u \equiv 0$.
+\begin{proof} From Proposition \ref{prop:dc} (iii), we get $\alpha \equiv \beta \equiv u \equiv 0$, thus the equations reduce to the Hermitian--Einstein equations.
 Then, from the Hitchin--Kobayashi correspondence of the Hermitian--Einstein connection for line bundles, the moduli space $\mathcal{M}$ is identified with the moduli space of holomorphic structures on $\xi$.
 Since $\xi$ is topologically trivial, it is then isomorphic to $H^1 (X , \R) / H^1 (X , \Z)$. \end{proof}